naveen184/kube-rbac/README.md

             **kubectl describe rolebinding**
             **kubectl describe clusterrolebinding | grep 'adminpoc'**
             **kubectl describe clusterrolebinding | grep 'adminpoc'**
-        To describe and to view all the users associated with the roles.
+        To describe role and to view all the users associated with the roles.

-Step 9: To check the access of all the user use **kubectl auth can-i verbs resource --as=user**
+Step 9: To check the access of all the user use

+        **kubectl auth can-i verbs resource --as=user**

           **# kubectl auth can-i get pods --as=naveen yes